The Importance of Cyclopoid Copepods

-Marine aquarium hobbyists are increasingly coming to understand what professional aquaculturists have known for decades—copepods are a superfood.
-This should not at all be surprising, though, in light of the major ecological role that they play in nearly every marine environment.
-The copepods are an astoundingly diverse group, being represented in all major aquatic biomes (even in wet holes in trees).
+Marine aquarium hobbyists are increasingly coming to understand what professional aquaculturists have known for decades—cyclopoid copepods are a superfood.
+This should not be surprising, though, in light of their major ecological role in nearly every marine environment.
+The copepods are an astoundingly diverse group, representing all major aquatic biomes (even in wet holes in trees).
 They are, in fact, at the base of nearly every zooplanktonic food chain.
 This is for two reasons.
-For one, they are incredibly abundant; actually, they may be counted among the most numerous of all multicellular animals on the planet.
-Secondly, they serve as a major source of essential organic compounds for the many creatures that feed on them.
+For one, they are incredibly abundant; actually, they may be counted among the most numerous multicellular animals on the planet.
+Secondly, they are a major source of essential organic compounds for the many creatures that feed on them.

-The difficulty in culturing copepods in mass, however, has somewhat restricted their availability to the general public.
-Fortunately, owing to refined culture techniques, this has been changing.
+However, the difficulty in culturing copepods in mass has somewhat restricted their availability to the general public.
+Fortunately, owing to refined cultural techniques, this has been changing.
 Nowadays, live copepods are a staple item at better aquarium shops.
-More and more, aquarists are building and replenishing copepod populations as part of their regular maintenance routine.
+Aquarists are increasingly building and replenishing copepod populations in their regular maintenance routine.
 And, given the widespread positive results reported throughout the hobby and industry, many eyes have been following new developments in the culture and uses of new copepod species.
 Of these, Apocyclops panamensis is a very promising candidate.

 Various forms of tiny crustaceans may be found in most established marine aquaria.
-And these do indeed exert a generally positive impact on the health of the system.
+And these do indeed exert a generally positive impact on the system’s health.
 So why add other species?
 Put rather simply, not all “pods” are the same.
-Really, the term pod can be used to describe thousands upon thousands of species (mainly copepods and the related amphipods), each with its own unique behavior, life cycle and nutritional profile.
+The term pod can describe thousands upon thousands of species (mainly copepods and the related amphipods), each with its unique behaviour, life cycle and nutritional profile.
 A mind-blowing 13,000 copepod species are placed into eight orders.
 The three dominant orders belong to the calanoid, harpacticoid and cyclopoid copepods.
-While all three have been used successfully in aquacultural applications, it is the cyclopoids that have thus far been the least investigated.
-Nevertheless, a few of the 700 cyclopoid species have already proven to be highly useful in the larviculture of fish species such as the red snapper.
+While all three have been used successfully in aquacultural applications, the cyclopoids have thus far been the least investigated.
+Nevertheless, a few of the 700 cyclopoid species, such as the red snapper, have proven to be highly useful in the larviculture of fish species.

 As far as copepods go, Apocyclops panamensis is pretty straightforward to culture.
-It grows well on a variety of foods; Spirulina, Chlorella, Tetrasalmus, Nannochloropsis.
-Of course, the nutritive value of each batch is largely dependent upon the quality of its food.
-Thus, its diet should be nutrient rich and complete.
+It grows well on various foods: Spirulina, Chlorella, Tetrasalmus, and Nannochloropsis.
+Of course, the nutritional value of each batch is largely dependent upon the quality of its food.
+Thus, its diet should be nutrient-rich and complete.
 Smartly mixed microalgal feed products serve this purpose well.
-While the species is known for its impressive productivity, real-world reproductive rates depend upon a host of environmental conditions (temperature, food availability, population density, etc.).
-Its short generation time is particularly impressive in that it undergoes numerous larval stages, molting after each one, before reaching the benthic adult life stage.
+While the species is known for its impressive productivity, real-world reproductive rates depend upon various environmental conditions (temperature, food availability, population density, etc.).
+Its short generation time is particularly impressive because it undergoes numerous larval stages, moulting after each one, before reaching the benthic adult life stage.

-Happily—above all for those who want a good supply of live copepods but would rather not raise them—small, clean, healthy batches are now regularly available online and in finer local fish stores.
-In sum, the cyclopoid copepod Apocyclops panamensis is an excellent addition to any population of microcrustaceans.
+Happily—above all, for those who want a good supply of live copepods but would rather not raise them—small, clean, healthy batches are now regularly available online and in finer local fish stores.
+In sum, the cyclopoid copepod Apocyclops panamensis is an excellent addition to any population of micro crustaceans.
 Resilient and fast-growing, it reliably mops up unsightly algal films over the aquarium substrate without dominating its fellow pods.
-Best of all, it is of an ideal size and nutritional profile as a live feed for some of the most desirable—but notoriously finicky—aquarium species, with color-enhancing properties to boot.
-All told, a little bag of living Apocyclops panamensis may not cost very much but is nonetheless one of the single best investments a serious aquarist (or any aquarist, for that matter) could make for their tank.
+It is an ideal size and nutritional profile as a live feed for some of the most desirable—but notoriously finicky—aquarium species, with colour-enhancing properties.
+All told a little bag of living Apocyclops panamensis may not cost very much but is nonetheless one of the single best investments a serious aquarist (or any aquarist, for that matter) could make for their tank.

 Cano, Roberto, Scarleth Raudez and Evelyn Hooker.
 2004.
 The Natural Diet of Apocyclops panamensis at a Shrimp Farm on the Pacific Coast of Nicaragua.
 Zoological Studies 43(2): 344-349.